 B4RN is here and now a reality.
-Contractors are working in Caton to bring B4RN to you via the pavement.
-They will then move on to Brookhouse to do the same for those who don’t already have access to the B4RN network.
+Contractors have completed providing access via the pavement for those who don’t already have access to the B4RN network.

-A small box will be laid in the pavement outside your property boundary.
+A small box has been laid in the pavement outside your property boundary.
 It is then your responsibility to dig in a 7mm diameter duct from the pavement across your front garden to the house.
 We have a list of people who may dig this in for you and a grant is payable to help cover any such costs.

 How to get B4RN